Unicode character property: Decimal

 Characters are classified with a Numeric type.
 Characters such as fractions, subscripts, superscripts, Roman numerals, currency numerators, encircled numbers, and script-specific digits are type Numeric.
 They have a numeric value that can be decimal, including zero and negatives, or a vulgar fraction.
 If there is not such a value, as with most of the characters, the numeric type is "None".

 The characters that do have a numeric value are separated in three groups: Decimal (De), Digit (Di) and Numeric (Nu, i.e. all other).
 "Decimal" means the character is a straight decimal digit.
 Only characters that are part of a contiguous encoded range 0..9 have numeric type Decimal.
 Other digits, like superscripts, have numeric type Digit.
 All numeric characters like fractions and Roman numerals end up with the type "Numeric".
 The intended effect is that a simple parser can use these decimal numeric values, without being distracted by say a numeric superscript or a fraction.
-Seventy-three CJK Ideographs that represent a number, including those used for accounting, are typed Numeric.
+Eighty-three CJK Ideographs that represent a number, including those used for accounting, are typed Numeric.